 Ex.
 Thesis In his article “Body Rituals Among the Nacirema,” Miner effectively convinces his reader of the ridiculous nature of America’s obsession with the body’s health and visual appeal by allowing his readers to form a third party opinion of themselves before realizing they are their own subject.
 Miner achieves this by employing an academic tone, detached diction, and superior common ground to place his reader on the level of a scholar observing a native “tribe.”

 Finally, write your introduction, paragraphs, and conclusion.
-Following is a few tips for each.
+Following are a few tips for each.

 An introduction should lead cleanly into your argument.
 If your argument involves an author’s stance on the death penalty, you might begin by giving factual data and/or the history of the death penalty.
 Remember that your argument begins with the first words of your paper.
 Your introduction should provide background that will make the reader see your argument’s relevance.